LeviSamuelEvans/MatterMiner/README.md

 # RedditMiner

 RedditMiner is a tool for crawling and analyzing comments from Reddit subreddits.
-It uses the Reddit API to fetch comments, stores them in an SQLite database, and provides a web interface for querying and analyzing the data using natural language processing (NLP).
+It uses the Reddit API to fetch comments, stores them in an SQLite database, and provides a web interface for querying and analysing the data using natural language processing (NLP).

 ## Features